martinjunior/emo-gen/README.md

 var StyleGuideGenerator = require('emo-gen');
 ```

 `emo-gen` exposes the `StyleGuideGenerator` class, which makes available a number of methods.
-Let's look at the constructor.

 ### StyleGuideGenerator(options)